KomalJayswal/Spring-Security/README.md

 ### <u> Test a Secure Application</u>

 5. Now, do `mvn clean install`, and hit the root URL : `http://localhost:8080/hello` in your browser after running application.
 You will see there is a sign-in form now.
-This sign in form also does validations as well.
+This sign in form also do login validations.

 <details>
  <summary><I>How Spring Security Dependency internally works ? </I></summary>